MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/Dataflow-solution-awareness.md

    ![Screenshot showing power query prompting for credentials.](./media/dataflows-solution-awareness/Solutions_dataflows_after_Import_03.png)

-   Once the credentials for the connection have been updated, all queries that use that connection automatically loads.
+   Once the credentials for the connection have been updated, all queries that use that connection automatically load.

 4. If your dataflow loads data in Dataverse tables, select **Next** to review the mapping configuration.